HUME: Measuring the Human-Model Performance Gap in Text Embedding Tasks: Results and Analysis

 \section{Results and Analysis}

 \autoref{fig:ranking_overview} provides an overview of human performance relative to 13 state-of-the-art embedding models across 16 tasks.
 Human annotators rank 4th overall with a score of 0.776, trailing 3 large models but outperforming 10 others.
-This positioning reveals that humans neither represent a performance ceiling nor a lower bound, but rather occupy a middle ground that varies significantly by task category and language.
+However, a raw ranking obscures the nuance of task difficulty and data reliability.
+As shown in \autoref{tab:full_model_results_by_task_cat_and_lang}, humans neither represent a uniform performance ceiling nor a lower bound, but rather occupy a middle ground that varies significantly by task category, language, and dataset quality.

-\autoref{tab:full_model_results_by_task_cat_and_lang} presents the aggregated human results compared to selected models in various sizes.
-Below we analyze each category and language group in the following sections and refer to \autoref{app:detailed_results} for the full results on specific task categories.
+We computed 95\% confidence intervals for human performance using metric-appropriate methods (Wilson Score Intervals for classification accuracy, Fisher $z$-transformation for correlation-based metrics, and empirical annotator ranges for clustering and reranking).
+Models perform outside human CIs in 14 of 26 tasks ($p<0.05$), often on datasets with low inter-annotator agreement where ``superhuman'' performance may reflect artifact fitting rather than genuine capability (see \autoref{app:statistical_analysis} for methodology and complete results).
+Below we analyze performance patterns by task category and language, with full per-task results in \autoref{app:detailed_results}.